 This year, on Sunday, June 26, 2022, the Cutchogue Lions Club will be hosting our 51st Annual Charity Event.
 This year we will be showing Cars, Motorcycles, and Military Vehicles at Pindar Winery.
 The proceeds from this annual event are used to benefit our Lion SEE (Screening Eyes Early) program that has to date screened over 1,600 North Fork children for eye issues, and charitable organizations as well as members of our local community who are in need of assistance.

-Just like last time the Cutchogue Lions will be holding a “People’s Choice” judged event!
+Just like last time, the Cutchogue Lions will be holding a “People’s Choice” judged event!
 We have decided to award three trophies each to the top cars, motorcycles, and military vehicles that get the most votes by the participants and visitors at the event.
 First prize in each group will receive a trophy and $100!

 On the back is a pre-registration form that outlines all the information necessary to compete in this year’s event.
 If you pre-register you will save $5 over the day of show price.